RealTimeRendering/AudioIO/README.md

 AudioIO
 =======

+**Notes:**
-**Note:** This library is a work-in-progress!
+* This library is a work-in-progress.
 Some graphs are incomplete or broken!
+* Test coverage isn't 100%, nor will it ever be.
+Some Nodes can only really be tested by ear.
+* Documentation is inbound in the near future.
+* Since this is still pre-alpha, the spec/API might change.
+There are also a few inconsistences here and there that are known about and will be fixed up!

 About